Stari GradTHE 2026 TRAVEL GUIDE

 Stari Grad Plain

-If you’re coming to Stari Grad, you must visit the stunning Stari Grad Plain, a UNESCO World Heritage Site and one of the oldest agricultural landscapes in the world.
-Take a laid back bike ride through the fields, admiring the beautiful vineyards, olive groves, and fruit orchards.
+If you’re coming to Stari Grad, you must visit the stunning UNESCO world heritage site Stari Grad Plain, one of the oldest agricultural landscapes in the world.
+Take a laid back bike ride through the fields east of Stari Grad, admiring the beautiful vineyards, olive groves, and fruit orchards.
 This entire landscape looks almost exactly as it did 2,400 years ago when Greeks from the island of Paros colonised the island and divided the Ager (from the Greek αγρός for field) into huge estates.
-If you want to know what all of this history tastes like, get in touch with OPG Pina, which cultivates 100% organic, bee-friendly, and biodiverse vineyards and orchards.

 Sailing